ignoxx/bubbles/README.md

 some custom bubbletea components

 ## Components
+### Multiselect with groups
-### Like [huh's](https://github.com/charmbracelet/huh) Multiselect but with groups that can be seamlessly jump between groups
+Like [huh's](https://github.com/charmbracelet/huh) Multiselect but with groups that you seamlessly jump between
 ![multiselectgroup.gif](./gifs/multiselectgroup.gif)

 ```go